 - 1. Scope.
-All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), are subject to this Order concerning Confidential Information as set forth below.
-Since there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible.

-- 2. Definition of Confidential Information.
-As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use is restricted by statute or could potentially cause harm to the interests of disclosing party or nonparties.
-For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents:
+All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), are subject to this Order concerning Confidential Information, as set forth below.
+As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible. - 2.
+Definition of Confidential Information.
+As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use is restricted by statute or could potentially cause harm to the interests of the disclosing party or nonparties.
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: - Proprietary business records, including, but not limited to, documents relating to the Parties' confidential business practices, corporate structure, finances, confidential research, proprietary development, and financial or commercial information not reasonably available to the public; - 2.
+Any records of which disclosure is restricted or prohibited by statute; - 3.
+Any trade secrets of the Parties' business practices; - 4.
+Information implicating an individual's legitimate expectation of privacy; - 5.
+Confidential trade secret documents relating to the design, manufacture, testing, development, and marketing of Omega Flex, Inc. products.

-- medical records;

-- personnel files/records;

-- tax returns;

-- financial statements/records;

-- proprietary business records; and

-- trade secrets.